rladies/meetup-presentations_budapest/Meetup_2017_09_21/shiny_hw.md

 ## Homework assignments after shiny session 2016-09-21

+Please send your solutions to czeildi@gmail.com till 28th October in order to get feedback.

 If you did not fully follow the meetup, check the final code in the Meetup_2017_09_21/eu_births_shiny_app folder and run the app on your computer, play with it!